veniamin-ilmer/heximal/README.md

 # Heximal

-For a sneak peak, [here are what my hexmial number system looks like](heximal.jpg).
+For a sneak peak, [here are what my heximal number system looks like](heximal.jpg).

 ## Introduction